AmaanC/eYantra-pizza-delivery-bot/README.md

  - `project.h`: The header file with only the *declarations*, not *definitions*
  - `project.c`: The C source file with the definitions.
 This file will include `project.h`
  - `app.c`: The C source file which includes the `int main()` function. `app.c` and `project.c` will be linked together.
  - `Makefile`: Make config options.
-Usually, it'll be a copy of the GenericMakefile in the root directory.
+Usually, it'll be a copy of the Makefile in the root directory.

 ###Example:
 One folder is called `SevenSegment`.